telerik/kendo-ui-core/docs/api/javascript/mobile/ui/collapsible.md

 ### inset `Boolean`*(default: "false")*

-Forses inset appearance - the collapsible panel is padded from the View and receives rounded corners.
+Forces inset appearance - the collapsible panel is padded from the View and receives rounded corners.

 #### Example